vishudhshah/othello/README.md

-# othello
+# Othello

 Othello game coded in C++.
-Can play against an AI.
+Can play against an 'AI'.

+3 game modes:
+1. Player vs Player
+2. Player vs AI
+3. AI vs AI

+Options:
+- Search depth for AI can be set to any natural number, default = 5.
+- In game mode 2 (PvE) the player can choose their disk color.

+Notes on 'AI':
+- Negamax algorithm used with alpha-beta pruning for efficiency.
+- Evaluation function currently considers:
+  - Each side's score, weighted by a static map.
+  - Mobility (number of avaiable moves).